Date created: Feb 12, 2021 • Last updated: Jan 20, 2022

 Your ad is displayed on Facebook for a week.
 During this week, the ad gets 5,000 impressions and achieves a reach of 4,000.
 In this case, your Ad Frequency is 1.25, which means that most unique users saw your ad between 1 to 2 times.

 Start tracking your Ad Frequency data

 Use Klipfolio PowerMetrics, our free analytics tool, to monitor your data.
-Start tracking your Ad Frequency instantly.
+Choose one of the following available services to start tracking your Ad Frequency instantly.

 Impressions versus reach is an interesting way of looking at the question of how exactly your content or ad is being consumed.
 Ad Impressions gives you the total number of times your ad is viewed, while Ad Reach is the number of people who have seen your ad.
 When you take the ratio of Ad Impressions to Ad Reach, you get Ad Frequency, which is essentially the number of times each unique user views your ad.

 When you track Ad Frequency, you take advantage of this data to modify your ad campaign based on current performance.
 With an increase in the number of times your ad is viewed by a unique user, it is more likely that the message sinks in.
 Generally, higher Ad Frequency can be considered an advantage to your campaign because repeatedly viewing ads can push undecided users towards buying, and further reinforce and remind users with intent to purchase.

 The only case where you would want lower Ad Frequency is when your ad ends up being displayed multiple times to users with no inclination to purchase your product.
 In such cases, you can use targeting controls found on most ad platforms, including Facebook Ads, to ensure your ad is mostly displayed to users more likely to purchase your product.